This webpage contains affiliate links. See more details here.

 We head to Mercato Centrale (which is a heaven for foodies) to buy a wedge of true parmigiano and salami.
 We also buy there some fresh ravioli and pesto to make a true Italian meal at your apartment (Casa di Chiara is our base in Florence).
 At this farmers market, you can buy a bottle of extra-virgin olive oil, spices, as well as fruits, vegetables, meats, fish...

-Sant'Ambrogio Market is a smaller yet bustling hub, brimming with stalls offering baked treats, cheeses and salami, fresh pasta, meats, seafood, and eggs.
+Sant'Ambrogio Market is a smaller yet bustling hub, brimming with stalls offering baked treats, cheeses and cured meats, fresh pasta, meats, seafood, and eggs.
 The fruit and vegetable stands are situated outside, providing a wonderful selection.
 You can enjoy lunch here too, with various ready-to-eat meals available.

 Inside the market, explore La Botteghina Dell’Augusta di Aglietti Leonardo, known for exquisite truffle products.
 Just next door, Il Cernacchino awaits you with an extensive range of bulk foods and canned goods, perfect if you want to prepare your own meals while in Florence.